A Degree in Global One Health at NC State

 Advisor

 All students in the MS in Global One Health will have an academic advisor to guide their research (thesis students) or experiential learning and capstone (non-thesis students) and assist with course selection, policies and procedures of the Graduate School, and timely progress through the program.
-It is not expected that students have their advisor identified prior to their admission.
+There are currently 90 faculty members representing all 10 academic colleges at NC State interested in advising students in the MS in Global One Health.
+These faculty members bring broad-ranging research interests and expertise to a multitude of One Health topics.
+Note that it is not expected that students have their advisor identified prior to admission.
 The graduate program director will work with students to identify appropriate advisors based on their scholarly interests and intended career paths in the first semester of the program.

 Examinations